edenia/docs.edenia.com/docs/artificial-intelligence/index.md

 - You want predictive insights for decision-making.
 - You aim to integrate AI into **developer tools, business workflows, or Web3 systems**.

 Adopting AI responsibly requires: **human oversight, security policies, compliance, and ethical frameworks**.
-By combining technical innovation with governance, organizations can unlock AI’s benefits while mitigating risks.
+By combining technical innovation with governance, organizations can unlock AI's benefits while mitigating risks.
+Learn more about our [engineering culture](/docs/engineering-culture) and [open source guidelines](/docs/open-source-guidelines) that support responsible AI development.

 ---